dhirdhir1997/Modelling_of_time_series_data/README.md

 # Modelling_of_time_series_data

-# Modeling Time Series Data with Recurrent Neural Networks in Keras

 The goal of this project is to build an example deep neural network that can predict future outcomes based on **time series**, or sequential, data.